vadymmusiienko/escape-vimension/README.md

 -   **Health:** The player has a health bar with 10 health points.
 If all health is lost → **Respawn at the last checkpoint**.
 -   **Target:** Progress through the world by collecting coins and other collectibles to unlock new commands and complete missions assigned by the Vim Tutor.
 Once all commands are unlocked, the player receives a final mission, after which they learn how to quit Vim and escape Vimension.

----

 ## World Design

 _(Restrict gameplay to two axes but render in 3D → “2.5D” style)_

 ### Game World

+---

-The world is set in a fantasy village with big trees, grass etc.
+The world is set in a fantasy village on a floating island surrounded by other smaller floating islands.
+The environment includes:

+-   Natural elements: Giant trees, oversized flowers, rocks, and streams that create obstacles

+-   Interactive environment: Levers, blocks and buttons that the player can manipulate using Vim commands

 ### Objects

--
--   Terminals allowing player input
+---

+-   Movable blocks and obstacles for puzzles

--   Enemies (viruses, bugs)
+-   Enemies such as ants, bugs, or other creatures

--   Collectibles for healing or unlocking new commands
+-   Collectibles for healing, coins for unlocking new Vim commands

+-   Puddles, spikes, small cliffs

 ### Physics

+---

--   Player collides with enemies and obstacles
+-   Player collides with enemies, obstacles, and environmental hazards (recieves damage)

--   Movable objects may appear in puzzles
+-   Movable objects can be pushed, pulled, removed and placed to solve puzzles

+-   Certain platforms or items may have physics-based interactions (falling, swinging, or bouncing)

 ## Art and Audio

 The overall aesthetics of the game will be more 3D cartoon-like rather than realistic.
 Since our player is shrunk into an imaginary Vim world, a more fantasy-like style suits the game design better.

+---

 ### Art Style